openai/whisper/README.md

 print(result.text)
 ```

+## Extensions and integrations

+A list of community-contributed extended functionality and integrations with whisper.

+[Whisper mic](https://openai.com/blog/whisper/) Allows to use use a microphone continuously

 ## License

 The code and the model weights of Whisper are released under the MIT License.
 See [LICENSE](LICENSE) for further details.